mehdiayad/Laravel6-WS/README.md

 - enter CREATE DATABASE laravel;
 - enter SHOW DATABASES; and verify if laravel is in the result
 - Download mysqlworkbench from official website
-- Launch the instal then from the dashboard connect the the instance with 3306 port
+- Launch the instal then from the dashboard connect to the instance with 3306 port
 - clic on server status then memorize the setup (host/port/socket)
 - update project/.env databases informations with MySQL informations connections
 - update project/config/database.php databases informations with MySQL informations connections